BastiaanBergman/tabel/README.rst

 =====

 * polish error messages and validity checking and add testing for it.
-* cashe buffers for faster appending: store temp in list and concatenate to array only once we use another method
+* cache buffers for faster appending: store temp in list and concatenate to array only once we use another method
 * allow for (sparse) numpy arrays as an element
-* adjust & limit __repr__ width for very wide Tabels in Jupyter cell
+* adjust & limit __repr__ width for very wide Tabels in jupyter cell
 * items() and row_items() and keys() and values() method
 * pop_column method
 * tox - environment testing